 Fifth, they are embeddable.
 As social marketing influencer, Jeff Bullas points out, “When designing, developing and publishing an infographic the code to put it on a WordPress blog or website is provided as an embed code.
 This then creates an automatic link from their site to yours.”
 Easy, peasy.

 Sixth, they maximize real estate branding efforts.
-Infographics that have your real estate logo and brand name drive brand awareness.
+Creating infographics that have your real estate logo and brand name helps drive brand awareness.

 Seventh, infographics are great for SEO.
 “The viral nature of the infographic medium makes people link to your website and Google will index it higher due to its “Page Rank” algorithm,” adds Jeff.

 Clearly, there are many reasons why real estate infographics should be part of your marketing strategy.
 But simply using them without knowing their effectiveness is not a smart move.
-To truly have a firm grasp on their results, you need to run the numbers.
+To find out the real value of your own infographics and truly have a firm grasp on their results, you need to run the numbers.